mahfeshar/CornPop_Ideaverse/+/Untitled.md

 This setup allows you to use the JSON data within the `rabbit` function without redirecting to an external URL.
 Let me know if you need further customization or specific actions with this JSON data!
 # Test
 ## First
+how to build something like ngrok tool from scratch

+---
 Building a tool similar to **ngrok** from scratch is a complex endeavor, as it involves setting up secure tunnels and network connections between devices over the internet.
 Here's a step-by-step breakdown to get you started on creating a simpler version of ngrok:

 ### 1. **Understand ngrok’s Functionality**